Muterra/doc-golix/whitepaper.md

 ## Sharing primitives

-At this point we can fully enumerate the required components in a Muse encrypted pipe requestor (MEPR) record:
+At this point we can fully enumerate the required components in a Muse encrypted pipe requester (MEPR) record:

 1. Recipient agent MUID (public)
 2. Requesting agent MUID (private)